 I decided I wanted evergreens to break up the expanse of bricks.
 So I began my search at all the nurseries in Birmingham for Italian Cypress trees with absolutely no luck.
 My favorite nursery suggested a substitute so I bought 7 and planted them.
 That evening I did some online research to remind me what kind of trees I had bought, (and of course I’ve forgotten again) and discovered that they would not work at all for my plan.
 These trees would grow 10′ wide and I had planted them 3′ apart!
 Nope.
 Nope.
 Nope.
 I dug every one of them up and transplanted them to the outskirts of our 1 acre yard.

-Then I searched online and found the trees I wanted at Fast Growing Trees.
-I waited until they had their 1/2 price sale and order 7 Italian Cypress trees.
+Then I searched online and found the trees I wanted at Fast Growing Trees. (not affiliated) I waited until they had their 1/2 price sale and order 7 Italian Cypress trees.
 They arrived in great shape.

 The next step in my plan was for some old fashion color with hydrangeas.
 I moved several tiny ones in front of the cypress trees and I have had a time keeping them watered and alive, but I think they are finally established and are going to make it.